INFGameDev/ConstGen/README.md

 Constants files are generated at (Scripts/ConstGen Files/Generated Files) directory.

 NOTE: Don't move around the files inside the ConstGen folder as it will break the generators but you can move the ConstGen folder itself at any directory in the Assets. <br/>
+Also don't change or moved the folder the generated files are in cause the generatics look for that specific directory for the files inside when updated and generating files.

 ANOTHER NOTE: In the event of for some reason the generated files has an error and [Force Generate] won't delete the file, you can manually delete the file itself in the it's folder with the **[ReGen On Missing]** turned on and the generator/s will try to generate a new file.